gigamon-dev/SubspaceServer/doc/developer-guide.md

 ### Microsoft.Extensions.ObjectPool
 The Microsoft.Extensions.ObjectPool NuGet package provides a very useful implementation of object pooling.
 It is used extensively in the server.
 However, keep in mind, the pools that Microsoft.Extensions.ObjectPool provides is not ideal for every use case.
 The pooling functionality Microsoft.Extensions.ObjectPool contains is geared toward short-term object use.
 That is, for scenarios where an object is used for a very short time, and then returned back to the pool.

-Out of the box, the pools Microsoft.Extensions.ObjectPool provides is not a good match for use cases where objects may be held for extended periods of time, such as a producer-consumer queue where hundreds or thousands of objects may be held up waiting to be procesed, and eventually to be released.
+Out of the box, the pools Microsoft.Extensions.ObjectPool provides are not a good match for use cases where objects may be held for extended periods of time, such as a producer-consumer queue where hundreds or thousands of objects may be held up waiting to be processed, and eventually to be released.
 To cover this scenario, the `SS.Utilities` assembly contains an implementation, `NonTransientObjectPool<T>`.
 It is a very simple implementation which uses a `System.Collection.Concurrent.ConcurrentBag<T>`.
 This implementation may not be the best solution possible, but it gets the job done.

 ### Objects aware of their pool
 In certain scenarios, it makes sense that an object itself keeps track of the pool it originated from, and have the ability to return itself to that pool.
 For this type of scenario, the `SS.Utilities` assembly contains the `PooledObject` class and associated `Pool` class. `PooledObject` implements the `IDisposable` interface.
 When disposed, the object returns itself to its originating pool.